espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Rest Eternal.md

 **Failure** The ritual has no effect.

 **Critical Failure** The ritual fails, and the spirits you appealed to are angered by your meddling.
-All casters become [[Doomed|Doomed 1]] for 1 week.
+All casters become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed|Doomed 1]] for 1 week.